-The post was ostensibly about genocide, and I had a look to see what the fuss was about.
-What I found was a post about something that does not actually meet the definition of genocide, on a page that does not appear to have any consistent interest in any of the myriad issues in the posts.
-But the Mommy calls herself an Activist, so I look harder to find the cause she believes in, and/or the group the is an ally of.
+The post was ostensibly about ‘genocide’, and I had a look to see what the fuss was about.
+What I found was a post about something that does not actually meet the definition of genocide, on a page that does not appear to have any consistent interest in any of the myriad issues within its own posts.
+But the Mommy calls herself an Activist, so I look harder to find the root cause she believes in, and/or the group the is an ally of.

 Perhaps it is feminism?
 The following post brought a moment of hope that I’d identified what she is fighting for.

 But the commentary is this: “Liberated Woman??
 Do you see the Muslim lady on the right wearing her hijab?
 Is that a typo on her shirt??
 Yeah, because when I think of liberated women, I think of women who can NOT drive, can NOT get an education, can NOT think for themselves, can NOT choose who they marry, can NOT keep their clitoris.
 Yeah, that’s who I think about.
 Thanks Teen Vogue and Planned Parenthood once again for making it so easy to make fun of your constant contradictions!”

 Excuse me?
 How do you know that any of this is true about “the woman on the right”?
 The women I see wearing scarves are walking around my university, getting Masters degrees and Doctorates.
 They are informed thinkers.